 Scoring in her first game for South.

-A big thank you to Jan and Laura for their work to organise this fixture and ensure that everyone in the 4s/5s squad got a proper match experience, and of course to St Neots for agreeing to the fixture and for a great match.
-Polly kindly swapped at the last minute to join this game instead of the much busier afternoon game - and just as well, since a last minute illness would have otherwise left use without a sub.
+A big ‘thank you’ to Jan and Laura for their work to arrange this fixture and ensure that everyone in the L4s/5s squad got a proper match experience, and of course to St Neots for agreeing to the fixture and for a great match.
+Polly kindly swapped at the last minute to join this game instead of the much busier afternoon game - and just as well, since a last minute illness would have otherwise left us without a sub.

 Pre-match uncertainties as to whether or not we would get teas after a friendly were happily unfounded as we headed to the pub for scampi, sausage rolls and LOTS of chips.
 Yum.